 - Using ceiling fans to move stale air through rooms

 - Avoiding using air fresheners and scented candles

 - Using exhaust fans while cooking to remove harmful chemical byproducts from the air

 - Maintaining and servicing your HVAC system to make sure it is working correctly

 Taking a proactive stance on creating clean indoor air will ensure the health and safety of your precious family, giving you cleaner, fresher air to enjoy all year long.
 At F.F.
 Hitchcock Plumbing, Heating & Cooling, we have been proudly serving residents in Cheshire and the surrounding areas since 1870, building a foundation of trust and reliability with the clients we care for.
-Providing services related to air conditioning, heating, plumbing, drain cleaning, and fuel oil replacement, we work with you to find HVAC and plumbing solutions that work for you, your home, and your budget.
+We provide expert air conditioning services, heating services, plumbing services, drain cleaning services, and fuel oil replacement.
+We work with you to find HVAC and plumbing solutions that work for you, your home, and your budget.
 Contact F.F.
 Hitchcock Plumbing, Heating & Cooling today to see how we can improve your indoor air quality and safeguard your health.